wisn/footprint/language/go/square-root/README.md

 ## Instruction

 Run `go build` to compile the program.
 Then, run `./square-root` to run the program.
-If you want to quite, just input `0`.
+If you want to quit, just input `0`.

 ## License